John Roethlisberger: Commentary career

 John has been in the commentary box for many Visa Championships, U.S. Classic, and Nastia Liukin Cup competitions for NBC.
 He also does commentary for the Big Ten and SEC Networks college gymnastic meets.

 Personal life

-John is the son of Fred Roethlisberger, who was a member of the 1968 U.S. Olympics gymnastics team.
+John is the son of Fred Roethlisberger, a member of the 1968 U.S. Olympics gymnastics team.
 His sister Marie Roethlisberger was an alternate on the 1984 U.S. Olympic gymnastics team.
 He earned his BS degree in finance and international business.
 He now co-owns camp Flipfest, along with John Macready.
 Flipfest is located on Lake Frances in Crossville, Tennessee.

+Eponymous skills

+Roethlisberger has three named elements - one on the parallel bars and two on the horizontal bar.